Skip to content

 ISTP - Rustic and Industrial with Earthy Tones

-ISTPs value functionality and practicality in their living spaces.
-A little bit industrial, a little bit rustic, the style that'll make them feel most at home is unfussy and practical.
+ISTPs are practical, no-nonsense individuals who enjoy functionality in their surroundings.
+They gravitate toward rustic and industrial styles, which feature exposed brick, reclaimed wood, and metal accents.
 This specific style is known to emphasize bold choices while focusing on furniture that is known to be versatile yet functional.

 ISFP - Bohemian and Vibrant with Natural Tones

-ISFPs are gentle caretakers who live in the present moment and enjoy their surroundings with cheerful, low-key enthusiasm.
-They are drawn to vibrant and natural tones that reflect their creativity and love for nature.
+ISFPs are artistic, free-spirited people who live in the present moment and enjoy their surroundings with cheerful, low-key enthusiasm.
+Their ideal home decor style is bohemian, with vibrant colors and natural materials that reflect their love of nature.

 INTP - Mid-century Modern and Cool Tones